JobService/job-service/docs/pages/en-us/Job-Types.md

 ### configurationProperties

 - required: false (default: empty array)
-- type: array of strings
+- type: array of objects

-Names of properties to look up in the Job Service configuration.
+Properties to look up in the Job Service configuration.
+The subsections here correspond to properties of each object.

+#### name

+- required: true
+- type: string

+Property's name.
+This defines how the configuration should be provided.

+#### description

+- required: false (default: empty string)
+- type: string

+Notes on what the property means, and what value should be configured for it.

 ### jobParametersSchema